The Bankrate promise

 Many people have likely had to use some of their emergency reserves during these challenging economic times.
 For those that have, try to rebuild this fund whenever it’s possible.

-There are two popular approaches to paying off debt.
+There are a few popular approaches you could employ to pay off debt.

 The avalanche method is when you focus on paying down the highest interest credit card or loan first.
 The snowball method focuses on eliminating the lowest balance, regardless of the annual percentage rate (APR) first.